tetrateio/lula/adr/0008-support-for-templating-data.md

-# 8. Support for Configuration Data
+# 8. Support for Templating Data

 Date: 2024-07-22